 The epic Chronicles of Georgia—find the tiny human!

 We're starting this wild ride right in Tbilisi itself (you don’t want to start out too crazy)!
-Yes, you’re looking at the map correctly, this first one is technically a day trip that’s still inside the capital, but it was such a highlight for me that I wanted to make extra sure that you won’t miss it.
+Yes, you’re looking at the map correctly, this first day trip from Tbilisi is technically a day trip that’s still inside the capital, but it was such a highlight for me that I wanted to make extra sure that you don’t miss it.

 It's audacious, that’s what it is.
 As I stood there on the hill at the northern edge of the Tbilisi Sea, surrounded by these massive black columns, I couldn't help but feel a sense of awe and amusement.
 It's like the sculptor unleashed their wildest creativity and threw all caution to the wind.
 Ballsy!